JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/build.rst

 `how to launch a Singularity container in a Vagrant Virtual Machine
 <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.3.0/using/jedi_environment/vagrant.html>`_.
-When working in the Singularity container, the main difference from the instructions provided above for Cheyenne is that the environment is already set up properly within the container.
+When working in the Singularity container, the main difference from the instructions provided above for Derecho is that the environment is already set up properly within the container.
 Thus there is no need to :code:`source` an environment setup file.

 .. _controltesting-mpas: